Anthony Pellicano: Related investigations

 Bert Fields was the subject of a federal grand jury investigation into illegal wiretapping, but was not charged with committing a crime.
 The Los Angeles Times reported, "Prosecutors are using the grand jury to investigate allegations involving Anthony Pellicano, a private investigator who worked for Fields and other entertainment industry figures.
 Investigators have told several of those they have questioned that they believe Pellicano wiretapped them.
 They are seeking to determine whether people who hired Pellicano may have authorized the surveillance or been aware of it."
 Fields regularly hired Pellicano, but he denied any knowledge of Pellicano's crimes.
 "I've been told that I am a subject, not a target, of the investigation," Fields said.
 "But I have never in any case had anything to do with illegal wiretapping.
 I don't do that."

-On May 28, 2004, Anita Busch, reporter for the Los Angeles Times, commenced a civil action against Pellicano, alleging harassment, including a death threat made in 2002:
+On May 28, 2004, Anita Busch, a reporter for the Los Angeles Times, commenced a civil action against Pellicano, alleging harassment, including a death threat made in 2002:

-Kirk Kerkorian, a businessman, was married to Lisa Bonder.
-In August 2006, attorneys acting for Bonder sued the attorneys acting for Kerkorian.
-They accused Kerkorian's attorneys of retaining Pellicano to wiretap Bonder's phone during the divorce proceedings of Bonder and Kerkorian that involved a paternity dispute.
-Pellicano also investigated movie producer Steve Bing, who was a friend of Kerkorian.
-He took a strand of Bing's used dental floss and used it to prove that Bing was the father of Bonder's daughter.
-Between June 2000 and August 2002, Bing paid Pellicano $335,000.
-Between April and May 2002, Pellicano may have bragged to the attorney of Kerkorian that Bing had retained his services in relation to Bing being the father of another child with Elizabeth Hurley.
-However, Bing, through his attorney Martin Singer, later denied this, as did Pellicano.
-Attorney Terry Christensen was convicted of racketeering for hiring Pellicano to tap Bonder's phone, and received a three-year prison sentence.

 Pellicano threatened financier Ron Burkle with extortion of $100,000 to $250,000 to avoid investigation by Michael Ovitz, another of his clients.

 In July 2006, The New York Times reporter and lawyer Allison Weiner unsuccessfully attempted to interview Pellicano in jail by misrepresenting herself as his attorney.

 During the night of November 27, 1997, a five-month-old girl disappeared from the home of her parents, Steven and Marlene Aisenberg.
 In 1999, Pellicano was an FBI wiretap consultant in the investigation of the Aisenbergs, who were charged with making false statements to police.
 In 2001, the charges were dismissed after county detectives lied about obtaining warrants to wiretap and lied about the content of the wiretap recordings.